AlexisClt/dotfiles/README.md

 Inspired by the work of SeniorMars.

-In progress.
 Most of the code so far is from [this repo](https://github.com/nvim-lua/kickstart.nvim/tree/master).
 ___
 ### Simlinks
 ```